 Relentless touring helped both Midnight At The Lost And Found and Bad Attitude, his first album for Arista Records, to creep into the UK Top Ten album chart.
 Blind Before I Stop was his strongest post-Steinman release.
-Meat Loaf also featured in over 40 movies, including Roadie, Americathon and – most memorably – as the cancer survivor in Fight Club (1999).
+Meat Loaf also featured in over 40 movies, including Americathon (1979), Roadie (1980) and – most memorably – as the cancer survivor in Fight Club (1999).
 He also appeared as the Spice Girls‘ bus driver in the 1997 film Spice World.

 Jim Steinman, meanwhile, began writing and producing for MOR artists including Bonnie Tyler and Air Supply.

-The public greeted the familiarity with open arms, propelling the first single, I’d Do Anything For Love (But I Won’t Do That), to number one in both the US and the UK.
+The public greeted the familiarity with open arms, propelling the first single, I’d Do Anything For Love (But I Won’t Do That), to #1 in both the US and the UK.

 Meat continued to tour and record into the new millennium, releasing Bat Out of Hell III: The Monster Is Loose in 2006.

 Jim Steinman died of kidney failure on 19 April 2021 at the age of 73.
 Meat Loaf passed away on 20 January 2020, aged 74, from complications arising from his infection with COVID-19.